Leave a message

 Why Universe is mathematical?

 The universe exhibits a mathematical foundation, so its fundamental laws govern its activities with surprising precision, and why the language of modern science is mathematical in principle.
 Going back to the ancient Greeks there was the idea that geometric forms have universal applications in describing reality, which can be expressed with mathematical equations.
-Perhaps first defined by Galileo, the effective founder of modern scientific inquiry, measurements and observations can be given mathematical expression to describe real phenomena, itself a revolutionary idea.
+Perhaps first defined by Galileo, along with Francis Bacon, the effective founders of modern scientific inquiry, measurements and observations can be given mathematical expression to describe real phenomena, itself a revolutionary idea.
 This idea was further developed by Isaac Newton with his Philosophiae Naturalis Principia Mathematica to write equations to define with precision and applicability forces of nature, such as gravity, motion and optics, including calculus.
 Kepler and others further applied the methodology to astronomical observations and had since been carried over into many scientific disciplines, i.e., Maxwell's electromagnetism, Quantum physics, the Standard Model, Einstein's General Relativity, astronomy, statistical analysis, etc. The language of Science had now become firmly mathematical.
 But why so?

 The answer may lie in the basic idea the Universe is totally interrelational, that a simple geometric relationship defines every part of a whole in terms of the interrelated interconnections that compose that whole.
 Everything is where and what is everything else, so if taken to infinity, it can not be anything else; everything is as the 'pressure' of everything else, geometrically determined, has over time allowed it to be.
 Though the mathematics describing this "interrelationship" may still be lacking, perhaps nearly impossible due to its complexity, the system defines how every part of the whole is given definition in terms of the whole, to infinity.
 At bottom, this is a mathematical idea, one which can describe any interconnected system in reality, and one that describes it in elemental terms of its mathematical 'definition' from everything else in toto.
 If so, then the Universe is inherently mathematical, right down to the Quantum level, and up to infinite cosmological dimensions.
 Because of its inherent complexity, we default to statistical understanding of it, though the universe defined it in 'real time' constantly and infinitely.
 But this concept carries over into how universal laws can be modeled algorithmically, and what makes such laws of nature mathematically predictable.
 Once we discover mathematical expressions for physical laws, they describe with great numerical precision natural reality.